nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 ## Trailing Spaces

-Finally, to complete the linter install, the last package I would recommend is Trailing Spaces.
+Finally, to complete the linter suite install, the last package I would recommend is Trailing Spaces.
 This will highlight any spaces in your code.
 Spaces are easy to sneak by unnoticed, so this package helps.

 To install Trailing Spaces, choose 'TrailingSpaces' using the Sublime Package Control.
 Here is an example of how trailing space indicates where unnecessary spaces are located: